-- Furniture is designed to move, but it has to move back to where it came from. - In group situations, where there is one focus, there needs to be one voice. - Closed rooms are closed unless there's an adult with you. - Eat where and when you choose, but leave the space ready for someone else to use. - Focus is the goal.
+- Furniture is designed to move, but it has to move back to where it camefrom. - In group situations, where there is one focus, there needs to be one voice. - Closed rooms are closed unless there's an adult with you. - Eat where and when you choose, but leave the space ready for someone else touse. - Focus is the goal.
 Accept responsibility for moving to another space if you're making it hard for someone else to focus. - Bathrooms are shared and important spaces, not gathering places.
-Leave them ready for others to use and if there are any issues report them to staff immediately. - Shared kitchen is open before school, during first 10 minutes of Anchor Blocks and during lunch.
+Leave them ready for others to use and if there are any issues report them to staffimmediately. - Shared kitchen is open before school, during breaks, and during lunch.
 Students are encouraged to bring reusable travel mugs, water bottles and their own k-cups.
 Based on availability, k-cups may be purchased for 50 cents.